nvaccess/addon-datastore/README.md

 # Add-on Store

 The addon-datastore repository is a data pipeline of submitting, validating and transforming add-on data to views.
-These views are hosted on the NV Access server and will become available in the NVDA add-on store.
+These views are hosted on the NV Access server and are available in the NVDA add-on store.

-The add-on store is a planned NVDA feature, which allows browsing, installing and updating add-ons from within NVDA.
+Please note: the NVDA project including the Add-on Store has a [Citizen and Contributor Code of Conduct](https://github.com/nvaccess/nvda/blob/master/CODE_OF_CONDUCT.md).
-The current work in progress can be tracked in this pull request: https://github.com/nvaccess/nvda/pull/13985
+NV Access expects that all contributors and other community members will read and abide by the rules set out in this document while participating in the project or contributing add-ons.

 ### Guide for submitters
 Add-on authors who wish to have their add-on distributed through the add-on store should refer to [the submission guide](./docs/submitters/submissionGuide.md).